|

 Venue

 The first VLab workshop took place at the Minnesota Supercomputing Institute, July 20-23, 2005.
-It offered an opportunity for scientists involved in research related to planetary materials and/or planetary processes to exchange information and ideas.
-The main underlying themes were:
+It

-- planetary science grand challenges (thermochemical state of the lower mantle, water in the deep mantle)
+- planetary science grand challenges (thermochemical state of the lower mantle, water in the deep

-- materials science grand challenges (strongly correlated systems, solid solutions and phase equilibrium, electronic correlation and quantum dynamics in ices)
+- materials science grand challenges (strongly correlated systems, solid solutions and phase

 - advances in first principles methodologies (methods, approximations, codes)